Paterson

 “I’m sorry, Lana.
 I shouldn’t have.”

 Pat grabbed her and took her on the table.
-Eventually Charlotte woke up and she ate his ass as he ploughed roughly into her girlfriend.
+Eventually, Charlotte woke up and she ate his ass as he ploughed roughly into her girlfriend.

 The words died on his tongue when he heard the chortle and hum of a conversation.
 He even heard giggling.
 Christine was most definitely not a giggler.

-“I didn’t know you two were friends,” he said.
+“Didn’t know you two were friends,” he said.

-He went pass the lounge area into the bar for his drink, but really, he was avoiding the weird room.
-The champagne bottle was out and he hated opening new ones, that was always too much commitment for him.
 He just fixed himself two whiskey glasses worth of orange juice.
 At least the juice was fresh squeezed.
 He hated the concentrated version with a passion.

 Then Christine giggled too, and that was so weird it sent a chill up his spine.

 “And what interest would that even be?” he said, yelling from the other room.
-He grabbed his glasses, but then at the last minute decided to put them both on a tray with the jug of juice and carried the whole thing to his seat.
+He grabbed his glasses, but then at the last minute decided to put them both on a tray with the jug of the juice and carried the whole thing to his seat.

 “Religion,” said Christine with a shrug, putting on her reading glasses.